Cancer Risk Projection Study for the Trinity Nuclear Test—Community Summary

 The NCI research team, with external collaborators, conducted an extensive literature review of published reports on diverse populations exposed to radiation from various sources to determine the potential for transgenerational effects (that is, adverse pregnancy outcomes and genetic or second generational diseases) and found no evidence for such intergenerational effects.
 Finally, they evaluated the distribution and implications of the unfissioned plutonium resulting from the detonation.

-The publications on the study of the Trinity test are available without cost either upon request or by clicking the journal link below.
+The publications on the study of the Trinity test are available without cost either upon request or by clicking the journal links below.
 As stated in the introduction to the suite of six papers in Health Physics, the authors hope the analysis and findings are of significant value to all persons interested in the health impact of the Trinity nuclear test.

 - Methods and Findings on Diet and Lifestyle Used to Support Estimation of Radiation Doses from Radioactive Fallout from the Trinity Nuclear Test (Dr. Nancy Potischman and colleagues)